Speedie Readies: Show the Code. The Dual-Route Approach that Builds Word Mapping Mastery and Facilitates Orthographic Mapping

 Early, individualised support is not about replacing phonics but about making it accessible to all learners.
 Every child deserves the opportunity to experience success, joy, and independence in reading from the start.
 The earlier this happens, the less likely it is that dyslexia will define their educational journey.

-The Early Dyslexia Screening Centre and My SLCN CIC are Speedie Readies delivery partners.
+The Early Dyslexia Screening Centre is a Speedie Readies delivery partner.

 Prevent the Dyslexia Paradox with Speedie Readies.
 Every learner can achieve Word Mapping Mastery and experience the joy of reading before KS2